pulk66-s/moulinette/README.md

 F6 : You mustn't have a comment in your function</br>
 L2 : you mustn't have tab in your file and using 4n spaces.</br>
 L3 : You must have a space between function declaration.</br>
-     You must have a space before '(' when the last word is a key word ("for", "while", "if", etc) (WARNING : BUG here)</br>
+     You must have a space before '(' when the last word is a key word ("for", "while", "if", etc)</br>
      You mustn't have a space before and after "(" and ")" when calling a function</br>
      You must have a space before and after ','</br>